hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 A Java 6 / 7 example will follow up below in the following section.

 Apart from the fact we transformed the input value of type `int` (or Integer) to a string, we can see that the generic information of the resulting `Supplier` has changed as well.
-This indicates that we now would have an aggregation working on string values.
+This indicates that we now have an aggregation working on string values.

-Another bit to say about the `Supplier` is that it is possible to chain multiple filtering rules, so let's combine all of the above examples into one rule set:
+Another feature of `Supplier` is its ability to chain multiple filtering rules, so let's combine all of the above examples into one rule set:

 ```java